Elnatanv/marqueee/README.md

 OR to use it as vanilla js:

-You need to include the JavaScript file in your project.
+You need to include the JavaScript file in your project. you can get the file [from here](https://raw.githubusercontent.com/Elnatanv/marqueee/main/marquee-slider.js)

 ```
 <script src="marquee-slider.js"></script>